 The ability to take risks and the willingness to embrace success.

-big risk factor for many creatives.
-To others, it is simply the idea of
+for many creatives.
+To others, it is simply the idea of defining goals

-defining goals and creating a marketing plan around them that causes palpitations.
+and creating a marketing plan around them that causes palpitations.
+The

-The risk factor here is that you know what you want, how will you feel
+risk factor here is that you know what you want, how will you feel if

 In order to minimize the risk factor, determine what risk means to you.